mrismanaziz/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## It doesn't matter how much you push the envelope.
+It will still be stationary.